Jean-Luc Mélenchon: First presidential candidacy (2012)

-Mélenchon represented the Left Front in the Pas-de-Calais' 11th constituency against his rival Marine Le Pen, where she had over 31% in the presidential election.
+In the 2012 French legislative election, Mélenchon represented the Left Front in the Pas-de-Calais' 11th constituency against his rival Marine Le Pen, where she had over 31% in the presidential election.
 He received third place with 21.46% of the vote, narrowly edged out for second by Socialist Party member Phillip Kemel.
 Mélenchon decided not to stand in the second round of the election after this result.